UWE-Ruby/week-03/README.md

     NOTE: Window's users need to use a backslash \ instead of forward slashes /

 It should launch a website on `localhost:4567` that if you visit in your browser.
 When that is working for you open up `lib/sinatra.rb` and look at the syntax.
-Again this strange sense of deja-vu when looking at the code.
+Again you may have a strange sense of deja-vu when looking at the code.

 Look at the [documentation](http://www.sinatrarb.com/intro.html) and create some of your own routes and play with parameters.

+To exit the sinatra process in your terminal, use Ctrl-C.

 ## Exploration